 With each state and local tax authority operating under different rules and regulations, it’s not easy to keep up.
 Understanding how multi-state business operations will impact your organization is critically important, specifically before an audit occurs.
-I recently discussed this topic with Tim Klimchock, Principal of SN’s Construction & Real Estate Group.
+I recently discussed this topic with Tim Klimchock, Director of SN’s AEC Group.

 Q: Tim, what are you seeing with your construction clients as far as doing business in multiple states?

 Tim: State and local corporate income and sales tax compliance is definitely on the increase.
 Compared to 5 years ago, even two years ago, more and more construction companies are finding opportunities outside of their home state.
 In most cases, it starts as a neighboring state, but then through word of mouth grows to other states.
 It’s fantastic for them, especially in such a competitive market, but as you know, it can lead to some complex state tax situations.